rscherrer/ExplicitGenomeSpeciation/README.md

 # Parameters

+The following table shows all the parameters of the program and their default values.
+All of them can be supplied by the user in a parameter file.
+The parameter file must contain on each line, the name of one parameter followed by a blank (e.g. space or tab) and the value(s) that this parameter must take.
+Parameter names must match those in the table.
+Parameters that are not in the parameter file will take default values.
+Parameters that take multiple values must be supplied as such, with values separated by blanks.

 | Parameter | Meaning | Default |
 |----|:----:|----:|
 | rdynamics | Type of resource dynamics | 1 |